Dashboard-IN3/tecnico-energy-app/README.md

 - Theme: Belongs to study, represents a field of research for a given study.
 - Scenario: A way that would modify the outcome of a study.

-To provide data, two files must be provided:
+To provide data, three files must be provided:

 1. A XLSX spreadsheet file for a study, named `{study_identifier}.xlsx`
-1. A gzipped GeoJSON file containing geometries associated with the study, named `{study_identifier}.geojson.gz`
+2. A gzipped GeoJSON file containing geometries associated with the study, named `{study_identifier}.geojson.gz`
+3. A MDX file describing the content for the study details page

 ### Study Spreadsheet